 5. Assess your internal resources

-Business teams must sketch out how these apps integrate with your company’s existing technology and human resources once use cases have been identified and prioritized.
+Business teams must sketch out how these apps integrate with your company’s existing technology and human resources once use cases have been identified and prioritised.
 Internally, education and training may be able to bridge the technical skills gap, while business partners may be able to facilitate on-the-job training.
 Meanwhile, outside knowledge may be able to assist in the acceleration of promising AI implementation.

 6. Choose the best candidates